gantry/docs/pages/01.gantry5/05.advanced/04.creating-layout-presets/docs.md

 Unlike adding rows in a section, creating an entirely new section (either stand-alone or as a sidebar) gives you the ability to create custom CSS styling affecting the new area of the page.

 It's important to note that this is an advanced action, and Gantry 5 themes generally do not include built-in styling support for new sections.
-You will have to add the styling yourself, either linking it to an existing section or creating it from scratch in your `custom.scss` file located in `TEMPLATE_DIR/custom/scss`.
+You will have to add the styling yourself, either linking it to an existing section or creating it from scratch in your `custom.scss` file located in `THEME_DIR/custom/scss`.

 ## Preset Images

 ![Preset](outlines.png) {.border .shadow}

+{% set tab1 %}

 There is a section of the YAML files for the layout presets that deals with the preset image.
 This is an important part of the file as it creates the preview image you see when you are browsing the **Outlines** administrative interface.
 It can serve as a quick reference to the outline, giving you an at-a-glance look at what the layout looks like without having to visit the layout manager.